vrikodar/P4ck3t/P4ck3t.md

 *Also on the other end while this is going on S2 has flooded the frame to Host B twice for now and this can really get confusing for Device B*

+**This also causes constant changing of CAM table in the switches which causes instability in the MAC addresses table**